28 Nov

 • A 10-year-old girl in Guinea-Bissau learns coding on solar-powered tablets, connected by fiber lines installed alongside a mining project.

-• A young man in Kenya starts an e-mobility business using funding from a foreign-backed accelerator.
+• A young man in Ghana starts an e-mobility business using funding from a foreign-backed accelerator.

-• A community in Nigeria thrives because their roads, built by a mining company, now connect them to major markets and healthcare.
+• A community in the Democratic Republic of Congo thrives because their roads, built by a mining company, now connect them to major markets and healthcare.

 5.